yurifrl/wishlist/business-vision.md

 ### 3. Stakeholder and Customer Descriptions
     #### 3.1 Market Demographics
+    [Summarize the key market demographics that motivate your product decisions.
+Describe and position target market segments.
+    Estimate the market’s size and growth by using the number of potential users, or the amount of money your customers spend trying to meet needs that your product or enhancement would fulfill.
+    Review major industry trends and technologies.
+Answer these strategic questions:

+    * What is your organization’s reputation in these markets?
+    * What would you like it to be?
+    * How does this product or service support your goals?]

     #### 3.2 Stakeholder Summary *
     |             Nome             | Descrição                           | Resposabilidade                                                         |
     |:----------------------------:|-------------------------------------|-------------------------------------------------------------------------|